Duality for commutative group stacks: A theorem of the square

 where $\mu$ is the product map and $p_1, p_2$ are the projections from $G\times_S G$ to~$G$.
 We denote by~$\varphi_L$ the induced morphism of stacks:

 Functorially, $\varphi_L$ maps a point $g\in G(S)$ to the class~$[\mu_g^*L\otimes L^{-1}]$. \end{defi}

-\begin{thm} Let~$G$ be a group stack over a base scheme~$S$ and let~$L$ be an invertible sheaf on~$G$.
-Assume that one of the following holds: \begin{itemize} \item[(a)] $G$ is an abelian stack and~$[L]\in \Pic_{G/S}^{\tau}(S)$. \item[(b)] $G$ is the classifying stack~$BF$ of a group scheme~$F$. \end{itemize} Then $\varphi_L=0$. \end{thm} \begin{proof} By definition of the coarse moduli space, $\varphi_L$ factorizes through the coarse moduli space of~$G$.
+\begin{thm} Let~$G$ be a commutative group stack over a base scheme~$S$ and let~$L$ be an invertible sheaf on~$G$.
+Assume that one of the following holds: \begin{itemize} \item[(a)] $G$ is an abelian stack and~$[L]\in \Pic_{G/S}^{\tau}(S)$. \item[(b)] $G$ is the classifying stack~$BF$ of a commutative group scheme~$F$. \end{itemize} Then $\varphi_L=0$. \end{thm} \begin{proof} By the universal property of the coarse moduli space \cite[(3.19)]{LMB}, $\varphi_L$ factorizes through the coarse moduli space of~$G$.
 In the case~(b), this moduli space is trivial, hence $\varphi_L$ is constant, and equal to 0 since~$\varphi_L(e)=0$.

 In the case~(a), let us denote by $A=H^0(G)$ and $F=H^{-1}(G)$.
-Then there is an exact sequence of group stacks:
+Then there is an exact sequence of commutative group stacks:

 By assumption, the group~$F$ is finite and flat over~$S$ and~$A$ is an abelian scheme over~$S$.
+We may assume that~$F$ is locally free of rank $n$, so that $nF^D=0$.
 By~\ref{Picard_classifiant} there is an exact sequence of group schemes: